In the UK, there are around four million homes that are not connected to the main gas network. For years, the options were mainly:

-- High capital costs for renewable systems (such as biomass or heat pumps) are holding back mainstream take-up, although Government incentives can (more than) payback this initial cost over seven years
+High capital costs for renewable energy systems (such as biomass or heat pumps) are holding back mainstream take-up, although Government incentives can more than pay back this initial cost over seven years.

-- The best system to choose depends largely on the amount of heat energy your home will need and how your system is set up (e.g. with underfloor heating), and as such your assessment should start with a heating engineer’s report (or at the very least, an EPC)
+The best system to choose depends largely on the amount of heat energy your home will need and how your system is set up (e.g. with underfloor heating).
+As such your assessment should start with a heating engineer’s report (or at the very least, an EPC).

 Off-Mains Heating Choices